5 Reasons to Avoid an Earnout When Selling Your Accounting Practice

 1. Loss of Clients:

-Earnout structures can lead buyers to “cherry pick” only the clients they deem worthy of keeping, because when buyers don’t lose money when clients leave, they have no financial incentive to hang on to those they don’t want to serve.
-This can be especially problematic when the buyer and seller have big differences in how they value clients and deliver and price their services, or when the buyer doesn’t have enough staff to give clients the level of service they’ve become accustomed to.
+Earnout structures can lead buyers to “cherry-pick” only the clients they deem worthy of keeping.
+If buyers don’t lose money when clients leave, they have no financial incentive to hang on to those they don’t want to serve.
+This can be especially problematic when the buyer and seller have big differences in how they value their clients, deliver and price services, or when the buyer doesn’t have enough staff to give clients the level of service they’ve become accustomed to.
 Clients may become dissatisfied with the changes and leave the firm, costing the seller money.

-My experience, as someone who has been involved in the sale of accounting practices since 2003, has shown me that buyers who pay cash for practices approach transition and client service with much greater enthusiasm.
-On the rare instances when buyers I’ve worked with have had earnout clauses in their contracts, those buyers typically lost a higher percentage of clients than did cash buyers.
+Our experience, in selling accounting practices since 2003, has shown us that buyers who pay cash for practices approach transition and client service with much greater enthusiasm.
+In the rare instances we have experienced where buyers have had earnout clauses in their contracts, those buyers typically lost a higher percentage of clients than did cash buyers.

-One caveat: In some instances, earnouts really are necessary to protect the buyer.
-Most commonly, I’ve seen this occur when a practice has a concentration of especially large clients or when a past or present partner or employee may pose a competitive threat to the practice.
+One caveat: In some instances, earnouts are necessary to protect the buyer.
+Most commonly, we’ve seen this occur when a practice has a concentration of especially large clients or when a past or present partner or employee may pose a competitive threat to the practice.

 Free Succession Planning Guide